abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 forms, like the monastery or other people’s actions.
 None of this matters.
 The details don’t matter.
 The monastery can be beautifully efficient and well structured, or it can be chaotic, strange, confusing, and disharmonious.
-All that to a certain extent doesn’t matter.
+All that, to a certain extent, doesn’t matter.
 What is paramount is looking into our own hearts and asking ourselves, *Am I experiencing suffering or stress?
 What can I do to understand it?
 What can I do to encourage wholesome states of mind and decrease the